thekosmix/wanderindia.blog/README.md

 ## installation and running locally
  - [Install ruby](https://www.ruby-lang.org/en/documentation/installation/)
  - [Install jekyll](https://jekyllrb.com/)
- - Go inside the folder thekosmix.com and
+ - Go inside the folder wanderindia.blog and
    - First install dependancies by running ```bundle install```
    - Then run command ```bundle exec jekyll serve``` to run the local server to serve the blog pages
  - Open your browser and go to [http://localhost:4000/](http://localhost:4000/) to view the pages